Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Two heralding modes

 Just as for the heralding pattern $(4,2)$, each candidate solution must be checked whether it actually solves the original system of equations (\ref{dkpattern43}).

-We next discuss the optimization of preparation probability $p_S$ of the non-Gaussian states (\ref{psi6definition}) and (\ref{psi7definition}).
-For the considered two-mode heralding patterns, all parameters of matrix $B$ are fixed by the structure of the targeted state (up to existence of multiple solutions to the polynomial equations).
+Let us now turn attention to the optimization of the preparation probability $p_S$ of the non-Gaussian states (\ref{psi6definition}) and (\ref{psi7definition}).
+For the considered two-mode heralding patterns, all parameters of matrix $B$ are fixed by the structure of the targeted state (up to the existence of multiple solutions to the polynomial equations).
 There thus remain the two variables $X_1$ and $X_2$ that influence only $p_S$ and can be optimized.
-The polynomial equations (\ref{Qextremal}) for the optimal $X_j$ can be explicitly written as
+The polynomial equations (\ref{Qextremal}) for the optimal \tcr{$X_1$ and $X_2$} can be explicitly written as

-Explicit expression for the coefficients $q_{jk}^{(l)}$ are provided in the Appendix A.
+\tcr{In this formula $j$ and $k$ denote the powers of the variables $X_1$ and $X_2$, respectively.} Explicit expressions for the coefficients $q_{jk}^{(l)}$ are provided in the Appendix A.